 - Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
-MCL are set as close as possible to the MCL goal's as feasible. - Maximum Contaminant Level Goal (MCLG): The level of contaminant drinking water below which there is no known or expected risk to health.
-MCLG's are allowed for a margin of safety. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Nephelometric Turbidity Unit (NTU): A measure of the clarity of water. - ppm: Parts per million or milligrams per liter. - ppb: Parts per billion or micrograms per liter. - Picocuries per liter (pCi/L): A measure of the radioactivity in water. - NDL - No designated limit. - ND - Not Detected
+MCL are set as close as possible to the MCL goal's as feasible. - Maximum Contaminant Level Goal (MCLG): The level of contaminant in drinking water below which there is no known or expected risk to health.
+MCLG's are allowed for a margin of safety. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Nephelometric Turbidity Unit (NTU): A measure of the clarity of water. - Milligrams per liter (mg/l): Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm). - Micrograms per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb). - Picocuries per liter (pCi/L): A measure of the radioactivity in water. - NDL - No designated limit. - ND - Not Detected - N/A - Not applicable